v-thakkar/v-thakkar.github.io/_posts/2018-08-09-kernel-bof-at-devconf.md

 - **Reduce KVM guest memory footprint by Pankaj Gupta**

 I was glad that we had 10-15 minutes to talk about this topic as well.
-Pankaj mainly talk about the goal behind reducing KVM guest memory footprint, steps to achieve it and fake DAX flushing interface.
+Pankaj mainly talked about the goal behind reducing KVM guest memory footprint, steps to achieve it and fake DAX flushing interface.
 Slides from the talk can be found [here](https://github.com/nerdyvaishali/Talks/blob/master/Kernel_BoF/DevConf_Blore_18.pdf) and you can also checkout RFC version of [patches for fake DAX flushing interface submitted by Pankaj in LKML](https://lkml.org/lkml/2018/7/13/102).

 I enjoyed hosting this and discussing bunch of topics with fellow kernel hackers, understanding the questions from kernelnewbies.
 I think we should do more semi structured sessions like this at conferences.